UW-GAC/aws_ami/Readme.md

 >     1. install git
 >        sudo apt-get update && sudo apt-get install -y git
 >     3. Create a folder "update_scripts" and cd to it
->     4. Clone the ubuntu update scripts from github
+>     4. Clone the aws ami repository (containing the necessary scripts to update Ubuntu) from github
 >        git clone --depth 1 https://github.com/UW-GAC/aws_ami
 >     5. Update the server by executing the script:
 >        ./upgrade_ubuntu_to_topmed.bash <R_version> <project ip> <home_ip> <admin_ip> [tomped rlib path
->  For example for the tm-workshop aws account,
+>  For example from the tm-workshop aws account,

 >    `./upgrade_ubuntu_to_topmed.bash 3.3.2 172.255.39.161 172.255.40.179 172.255.41.187`

->  Or for the topmeddcc account:
+>  Or from the topmeddcc aws account:

 >     `./upgrade_ubuntu_to_topmed.bash 3.3.2 172.255.44.97      172.255.36.89 172.255.40.251`q